-- List of all the energy efficiency features your house includes, such as double pane windows, extra insulation, and passive solar design, together with any information you have about the utility savings from these changes.
+- List of all the energy efficiency features your house includes, such as a variable speed or mini-split heat pump, double pane windows, extra insulation, and passive solar design, together with any information you have about the utility savings from these changes.

 - List of security features your house includes, such as deadbolt locks, security system, and changes in landscaping.